 The oil and gas industry is characterized by rapid and significant technological advancements and introductions of new products and services utilizing new technologies.
 Other oil and gas companies may have greater financial, technical and personnel resources that allow them to enjoy technological advantages and may in the future allow them to implement new technologies before the Corporation does.
 There can be no assurance that the Corporation will be able to respond to such competitive pressures and implement such technologies on a timely basis or at an acceptable cost.
 One or more of the technologies currently utilized by the Corporation or implemented in the future may become obsolete.
 In such case, the Corporation's business, financial condition and results of operations could be materially adversely affected.
-If the Corporation's business, financial condition and results of operations could be materially adversely affected.
+If the Corporation is unable to utilize the most advanced commercially available technology, the Corporation's business, financial condition and results of operations could be materially adversely affected.